erNachete/YTDownloader/README.md

 ## 📝 Notes

-- The app supports both single video and playlist URLs.
-For playlists, all items are downloaded and shown in the download list.
+- The app supports single video, playlist, and channel URLs.
+For playlists and channels, all items are downloaded and shown in the download list.
 - The download list shows the status of each video: pending, downloading, completed, or error.
 - If you select "Audio only", you can choose the output audio format.
 - If you select video, you can choose the output video format.